marcus-downing/wireframe-b/README.md

 ### 4. Deploy

 Copy or symlink the theme into your WordPress installations's `wp-content/themes` directory.
-You do not need to copy the `src` directory, nor do you need the parent theme.
+You can leave out the entire `src` directory from your copy, and you don't need to have a copy of _Wireframe b_ present for it to work -- the compiled theme is completely self-contained.

 ## Making your theme